 We visited Capitol Reef National Park with kids in early-May (our two kids were 5 & 3 years old at the time).
-We must admit that prior to deciding to go on a family road trip to Utah, we had never heard of Capitol Reef National Park.
-We were well aware of Utahโs other four super-star national parks, so we were intrigued to find out they had a fifth national park.
+To be honest, before we planned our family road trip to Utah, we hadnโt even heard of Capitol Reef National Park.
+We were well aware of Utahโs other four super-star national parks, so we were intrigued to discover Utah has a fifth national park – Capitol Reef!

-After reading up on things to do in Capitol Reef with kids and finding there were plenty of kid-friendly hikes, we decided to give it a shot and we are very happy we did.
+After reading up on things to do with kids and finding there were plenty of kid-friendly hikes in Capitol Reef, we decided to give it a shot and we are very happy we did.
 We spent four days in Capitol Reef National Park with kids enjoying all the beauty this amazing Utah national park has to offer.

 This post contains compensated links.